 Health Indicator Report of Overweight or Obese

 Being overweight increases the risk of many chronic diseases, including heart disease, stroke, hypertension, type 2 diabetes, osteoarthritis, and some cancers.
-Obesity is the second leading cause of preventable death in the U.S. Utahns have been gaining weight so rapidly that in 2016 almost two-thirds (61.6%) of all adults were overweight or obese (age-adjusted rate).
-The obesity epidemic among Utahns threatens to reverse the decades-long progress made in reducing death from chronic disease.
+Obesity is the second leading cause of preventable death in the U.S. In 2017, more than half of Utah adults were overweight or obese (61.9%).

 Overweight or Obese by Year, Utah and U.S., 1989-2017

 NotesOverweight or obese is defined as a BMI of 25 or more.
 BMI is calculated by dividing weight in kilograms by the square of height in meters.
 In 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
 Data has been updated from 2011 onward in all chart views to reflect this change. [[br]] [[br]] In 2011, the BRFSS changed its methodology from a landline only sample and weighting based on post-stratification to a landline/cell phone sample and raking as the weighting methodology.
 Raking accounts for variables such as income, education, marital status, and home ownership during weighting and has the potential to more accurately reflect the population distribution. [[br]] [[br]] Age-adjusted to U.S. 2000 standard population. [[br]] [[br]] Note: At the time of this update, the BRFSS U.S. dataset did not include an age variable but did include five age categories up to age 80+ (vs. the typical weighting scheme that includes 85+).
 Comparisons with both weighting schemes were compared using Utah data, and the difference was about 1/100 of a percentage point.

 - Utah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health